anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 script03 uses the provided elevation data to compute the slope of the network.

 To compute the slope, each edge is split into segments of configurable length.
-The results are both presented for each segment, and as the average slope for each edge.
-Finally, segments with a slope above a configurable threshold are displayed as a separate layer.
+The results are presented for each segment (segment layer), and as the average slope for each edge (edge layer).
+Finally, segments with a slope above a maximum threshold are displayed as a separate layer.

 The default display of network slope classifies segments/edges into 4 different classes: